kvidakov/JavaScript-Vjezbanje/Product Inventory Project/README.txt

 The new product shows up below the input form in the little squares.*

-Next thing you can do is to calculate the multiplication of quantity and the price of the exact product in the class, by clicking the middle tab in the navigation, called "IZRAÈUNAJ SUMU".
+Next thing you can do is to calculate the multiplication of quantity and the price of the exact product in the class, by clicking the middle tab in the navigation, called "IZRAÃˆUNAJ SUMU".

 New input form drops down.
 In the first field you input product ID and click button "Izracunaj".
 If you input nonexistent ID the alert message pops out, else it will print out the price,